Paul enjoys easy recipes that deliver gourmet-quality food. He's also a barbecue enthusiast.

 - 1 Basket Fresh Strawberries, Strawberries come fresh in small baskets at the grocery store

 - 1/2 pound Milk Chocolate, Substitute dark chocolate if you prefer

 - Prepare the strawberries for dipping by washing them under cool water and letting them dry.
 Make sure that the strawberries are completely dry before dipping in the chocolate.
 Even small amounts of water can ruin the consistency of melted chocolate.

 - Place a piece of wax paper down on a tray or cookie sheet to place the strawberries once they are dipped in chocolate.

-- Cut the chocolate into equal size chunks and place the chocolate in the top of the double boiler.
+- Cut the chocolate into equal-sized chunks and place the chocolate in the top of the double boiler.
 As the edges of the chocolate begin to melt, stir continuously.
 Continue to stir while the strawberries are dipped.
 This is very important.
 If the texture becomes gritty, the chocolate may have lost its temper.
 This is usually caused by getting the chocolate too hot.
 It's better to slowly melt the chocolate.
 Also, chocolate can burn in a double boiler.
-The key is to keep stirring with the steam keeping the pot warm and to work quickly.
+The key is to keep stirring with the steam keeping the pot warm and working quickly.

 - While stirring the chocolate, hold the stem of the strawberry and dip it into the melted chocolate.

 - Place the dipped strawberry on the wax paper.
 Once all the strawberries have been dipped, place in the refrigerator to cool for 20 minutes.
 If the strawberries are going to be stored overnight, place them in a plastic-covered container in the fruit compartment of the refrigerator.